-The title Chemical Engineering is therefore synonymous with Process Engineering.
-The applications of these changes are essential to a wide variety of industrial processes - for example:
+The title chemical engineering is synonymous with process engineering.
+The applications of these changes are essential to a wide variety of industrial processes including:

-They also learn about process automation and control to ensure that processes are optimised and made more productive and efficient, and that they are operated safely.
+You'll also learn about process automation and control to make sure that processes are optimised, made more productive and efficient, and that they are operated safely.

-Many people are also unaware of the contributions that Chemical Engineers make to medical science by developing drugs and artificial organs; or to the health of the community by designing plants for water purification and effluent treatment.
-The issue of sustainable development is very high on the agenda of all Chemical Engineering activities.
+We contribute to medical science by developing drugs and artificial organs.
+We contribute to the health of the community by designing plants for water purification and effluent treatment.
+The issue of sustainable development is very high on the agenda of all chemical engineering activities.

 Chemical engineers are the highest paid of all engineers.
 The Institution of Chemical Engineers's 2012 salary survey showed that the average salary for graduate engineers was £28,000.

 The reason is simple – our expertise and knowledge are required in many industrial sectors, from the production of silicon chips and new materials to the manufacture and processing of bulk chemicals and polymers.

 As a chemical or process engineer, you might: